caugbr/vue-wp-theme/README.md

 You'll use ```WP_ENVIRONMENT_TYPE``` as 'development' only while you are editing the files.\
 After build your production package, don't forget to change it to 'production'.

+You can monitor it in theme's admin page, under the 'Server' tab.

 ### Wordpress tags
  * Grid Layout